A modern, scholarly debate?

 There are other translations of this term (excuse the pun, ha ha), such as Petitt (1999), who translates it as ‘extrinsic emptiness’, or ‘other emptiness’, and am also puzzled as to how these translations accurately get across the stated meaning of the term.
 However, they are certainly better translations than making the term into a noun.

 In any case, whether I am intellectually right or wrong, is actually not the main issue.
 The more important issue is one of having open and intelligent debate on the translation of such terms without being unfriended or blacklisted from activities and events for doing so.
 I had recently been invited by Mathes to attend and participate in a forthcoming Buddha Nature conference in Vienna, but did not hear back about it after the online discussion.
 This may not have been the only issue.
-I also stated my concern to see that only two female contributors had been included in their forthcoming collection, and was told by Sheehy that ‘We need more women scholar philosophers & historians of zhentong, for sure!’, incorrectly (and predictably) giving the impression that there aren’t any currently available.
+I also stated my concern to see that only two female contributors had been included in their forthcoming collection.
+In response to this, Sheehy said that ‘We need more women scholar philosophers & historians of zhentong, for sure!’, incorrectly (and predictably) giving the impression that there aren’t any currently available.
 I have written a little about the denigration, and ignoring ,of good quality work by female scholars in this post here.
 Needless to say, such responses and reactions are hardly inspiring, or what one would expect, from two adult men, let alone from two ‘leading scholars’ in the field.

-Nonetheless, as a mere ‘kinda cheeky’ lone woman with only an MA and book to my name, I stand by my assertion that shentong should not be translated as ‘the other emptiness’.
-In fact, Mathes himself has previously translated the term as ‘empty-of-other’ in his 2016 article.
-‘The History of the Rang stong/Gzhan stong Distinction·from Its Beginning through the Ris-med Movement’.
-So, even if it was meant to be a ‘play on words’ it is still potentially misleading in relation to the generally accepted meaning of this important philosophical term.
+Nonetheless, as a mere ‘kinda cheeky’ , lone woman with only an MA and two books to my name, I stand by my assertion that shentong should NOT be translated as ‘the other emptiness’.
+In fact, Mathes himself has previously translated the term as ‘empty-of-other’ in his 2016 article,‘The History of the Rang stong/Gzhan stong Distinction·from Its Beginning through the Ris-med Movement’.
+So, maybe he changed his mind since then.
+Even if it was meant to be a ‘play on words’, as Sheehy argued, it is still potentially misleading in relation to the generally accepted meaning of this important philosophical term.
 Debate on this is welcome!